 This involves importing scripts hosted on Google servers, then utilising objects and functions from those scripts in line with the API documentation that they provide.
 APIs like this are generally what we’d refer to as server-side APIs.

 More likely than not you’ll have read documentation for many of them online when building a site or app.
-These APIs are typically based on a single specification that ensures that all browser makers implement the functionality consistently, thus ensuring your code works across any browser.
+These APIs are typically based on a single specification that ensures all browser makers implement the functionality consistently, thus ensuring your code works across any browser.

 APIs in common use today